andrevidela/Research-report/Thesis/index.md

   maximum       & 2.161514000s & 2.195077000s & 2.401920000s \\
   average       & 2.034254150s & 2.072595070s & 2.118569650s \\
   std deviation & 0.014956143s & 0.014123120s & 0.040342991s \\
-  srd error     & 0.001495614s & 0.001412312s & 0.004034299s \\
+  std error     & 0.001495614s & 0.001412312s & 0.004034299s \\
 \end{tabular}

-As you can see the results are not consistent with our predictions, the version which aims to remove allocations has higher average and a higher standard deviation.
+As you can see the results are not consistent with our predictions, the version which aims to remove allocations has a higher average and a higher standard deviation.
 Additionally, the allocating version and the original implementation without allocation have _very similar_ performance profiles.
-In order to ensure our results are not the product of random fluctuations, we are going to run the same benchmark 1000 times instead of 100.
+To ensure our results are not the product of random fluctuations, we are going to run the same benchmark 1000 times instead of 100.

 \begin{tabular}{ l | c c c }
           & no allocation & with allocation & with optimisation\\